xxyzzzq/quex/trunk/doc/source-old/input/intro.rst

 the engine's buffer.

-The buffer filling procedure must cope with the specialities of operating systems, input stream procedures, and a variety of codecs.
+The buffer filling procedure must cope with the specialities of operating systems, input stream procedures, and a variety of encodings.
 For this, the filling process is divided into two steps: byte loading and filling.
 Accordingly, there are two base classes ``ByteLoader`` and ``BufferFiller``.
 The task of a byte loader is to grab plain byte streams from an input source.
-The task of a filler is to deliver this data so that it fits the engine's buffer codec and character width.
+The task of a filler is to deliver this data so that it fits the engine's buffer encoding and character width.

 TODO: When to use dedicated ByteLoader, BufferFiller (byte order reversion, start position).